Colemicha/Colemicha/README.md

 - 💬 Ask me about **Microservices**

-- 🌱 I’m currently working on Java/Kotlin for building scalable, maintenable and testable backend applications
+- 🌱 I’m currently working on Java for building scalable, maintenable and testable backend applications

 - 📫 How to reach me **adeniyimichael329@gmail.com**